EyeSift

 Rate Limiting and Batch Processing Design

-Standard API rate limits across providers range from 10–60 requests per minute.
-For real-time single-document checking (one user submits one document), this is never a constraint.
-For batch processing workflows — running detection on existing document archives, end-of-semester bulk submissions, or daily content intake queues — rate limits require queue-based batch processing with exponential backoff on 429 responses.
-Design batch jobs to run off-peak and implement proper retry logic with jitter to avoid synchronized retry storms.
+API rate limits and quota rules vary by provider, plan, endpoint, and billing model.
+For real-time single-document checking, quota problems are usually manageable.
+For batch workflows — existing document archives, end-of-semester bulk submissions, or daily content intake queues — use queue-based processing with exponential backoff on 429 responses.
+Design batch jobs to run off-peak and implement retry jitter to avoid synchronized retry storms.

 Responsible API Deployment: The Non-Negotiables